Movement Disorders Fellowships

 Discover how we prepare our movement disorder fellows for successful careers.

-Our two-year fellowship in Movement Disorders is primarily designed for neurologists interested in a career in academic medicine.
-Under the close guidance of our expert faculty, our fellows gain the critical knowledge and skills necessary to diagnose and treat a wide variety of common and rare movement disorders in people of all ages.
+We offer a one-year comprehensive fellowship in Movement Disorders that is primarily designed for neurologists interested in a career in academic medicine.
+Under the close guidance of our expert faculty, our fellows gain the critical knowledge and skills necessary to diagnose and treat a wide variety of common and rare movement disorders.

-- Four half days in clinics and programming at Children's Mercy Hospital
+- One half day in pediatric movement disorder clinic at Children’s Mercy Hospital

-- Four half days dedicated to research projects
+- Three half days dedicated to research projects

 Interested in learning more?

-For additional details about our training program, review the Movement Disorders Fellowship Handbook and contact Sonya Fabricius at email@example.com or 913-588-6094.
+For additional details about our training program, contact Sonya Fabricius at firstname.lastname@example.org or 913-588-6094.

 Fellowship leadership team